swiftype/swiftype-rb/README.md

 An **Engine** is a search engine.
 It can contain one or more **DocumentTypes** which are collections of **Documents**.
 A **Document** is a collection of fields that can be queried using the Swiftype API.
 Documents have a special **external_id** field that ties a Document in Swiftype to a record in your system.
 The layout of fields of the Documents belonging to a DocumentType is called a **schema**.
 Fields may be strings, integers, geographic locations, and so forth.

 The Documents in your Engine can be searched two ways: **full-text** (`search`) or **autocomplete** (`suggest`).
 The difference is that autocomplete queries work on prefixes (for example, "gla" will match "glass").
-This is less accurage in general, but is useful for implementing type-ahead search drop downs.
+This is less accurate in general, but is useful for implementing type-ahead search drop downs.

 You can think of an Engine as a database, DocumentTypes as tables, and Documents as rows.
 Using the API, you can search an engine for all Documents containing a word.
 You can also search an individual DocumentType, or any subset of DocumentTypes.